osmhpi/Prellblock/README.md

 ## Setting Up Prellblock

 Prellblock provides a setup wizard to generate the genesis transactions.
-This is the starting point for the blockchain and has to include at least 4 different peers (called *RPUs*).
+This is the starting point for the blockchain and has to include at least 4 different RPUs.

 **A detailed guide to using the wizard** can be found in the [`genesis-wizard` subdirectory](./genesis-wizard).